justinband/justinband.github.io/README.md

 - [Jekyll tutorial](https://jekyllrb.com/tutorials/video-walkthroughs/)
 ## Authors and Acknowledgments

-This project uses the [Cayman Jekyll theme](https://github.com/pages-themes/cayman).
+* This project uses the [Cayman Jekyll theme](https://github.com/pages-themes/cayman).

-Discussions in the README are bolstered by the book, _Modern Technical Writing_ by Andrew Etter.
+* Discussions in the README are bolstered by the book, _Modern Technical Writing_ by Andrew Etter.

+* Thanks to Adam Azarov, Tommy Wu, and Mostafa Kamal for peer editing this README.

 ## FAQ